Roofing in 2017

-I wish them all the best and the reason I started with this is because of th new jobs that are to be created, meaning more roofers in work which is always nice to see, especially with all of the young roofers coming through who have a bright future ahead of them this is always great to see.
-It means that there is money in the roofing game still which shows it’s not a dying trade like many and wont go in the near future with the way technology is making many people now obsolete so this is welcome news.
+I wish them all the best and the reason I started with this is because of th new jobs that are to be created, meaning more roofers in work which is always nice to see, especially with all of the young roofers coming through who have a bright futur ahead of them this is always great to see.
+It means that there is money in the roofing game still which shows it’s not a dying trade like many have and will go in the near future with the way technology is making many people now obsolete so this is welcome news.

-One of the aims that Avonside has for Ploughcroft is the expansion into other parts of Yorkshire and even the North West in the next 2 years, this it seem will be the domestic market but who knows what will happen but I definitely wish them all the luck, but I’m hoping they won need luck.
+One of the aims that Avonside has for Ploughcroft is the expansian into other parts of Yorkshire and even the North West in the next 2 years, this it seem will be the domestic market but who knows what will happen but I definitely wish them all the luck, but I’m hoping they won need luck.
 Great story.

 That will be all or today folks, net week I will have more information about predictions and forecats for the roofing industry in 2017 but this post will get too long if I talk about all of it so I don’t want it to be too big so that’s it for the Roofer Pro Middlesbrough Blog and like I said, come back next week fo more roofing news, untill then people.